Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/qubes/index.rst

 .. include:: ../content/shared-index-content2.rst

-Failed to start Load Kernel Modules
+Failed to Start Load Kernel Modules
 -----------------------------------

 During boot of the system the error "Failed to start Load Kernel Modules" is displayed. `This is a known issue <https://github.com/QubesOS/qubes-issues/issues/2638>`__ which is not critical and can be ignored.